 - Do the conditions of insurability exist?

 - Ability to confirm cause of loss

 - Ability to measure loss

 - Establishing the loss rates

 - Defining coverage

 - Equal knowledge between insured and insurer

 - What does the insurance product need to look like to be acceptable to the majority of industry?

-- o What must it cover?
+- What must it cover?

-- o Are the costs acceptable?
+- Are the costs acceptable?

-- o Is it actuarially sound?
+- Is it actuarially sound?

-- o Is it administratively feasible?

-- o Can the excess loss be reinsured?

-- How would mandatory insurance affect the competitiveness of the BC poultry industries?